Sunflower1109/holbertonschool-shell/permissions/README.md

 - 8-James_Bond: Sets permissions on the file hello to no permissions for owner and group, all permissions for others.
 - 9-John_Doe: Sets permissions on the file hello to owner: read, write, execute; group: read, execute; others: write, execute.
 - 10-mirror_permissions: Sets the mode of the file hello to match the mode of the file olleh.
+- 11-directories_permissions: Adds execute permission to all subdirectories for owner, group, and others, without changing regular files.